 This is a great game to play with family, but if you are 21 years or older, spice up the game a little by adding in some drinks.
 If players have done the thing called out, then they must have a sip of there drink.
 If no one puts their finger down or has taken a drink, then the player who called the Never Have I Ever must drink.
 Please drink responsibly!

 I know what you are thinking… hide and seek!?
 Isn’t this game for kids?
 Well for us adults who are young at heart and for those who have kids in the family, this game never gets old.

 Choose a worthy person to begin and gather around.
 Have that person count down from 50 and as soon as the count starts, everyone must scramble and find a hiding spot.
 You can play either indoors or outside.

-After the count gets to 0, the counter must now walk around and find everyone.
+After the count gets to 0, the person who was counting must now walk (or run) around and find everyone.
 The first person to be found loses and must be the counter next round.
 See if everyone can be found.

 Ok, am I really explaining Hide & Seek right now?
 You know what to do!
 Get to hiding!

 9. Man Hunt